 - In addition to physical and mental suffering, emotional trauma can also occur, including post-traumatic stress disorder, and can be compensated.

 The climate in the Berkeley area is Mediterranean, with wet, cool winters and warm, dry summers.
 Forty-two native trees are found here, including the prized coast live oak.
 However, in Southern California, many of these trees are old, which increases the risk of them falling or dropping a heavy branch during a storm.
 Common native trees include the following:

 - White alder

 You have options after an injury or because you lost a loved one to a Berkeley tree accident.
 You can seek compensation with the help of a Berkeley tree accident attorney.
-Private citizens and companies have a different statute of limitations they must follow compared to public institutions.
+Private citizens and companies have different statutes of limitations they must follow compared to public institutions.
 Injury due to non-governmental sources has a deadline of two years or one year from the date the injury was discovered.Filing a Government Claim for a Tree Injury

 When you are injured by a governmental source, the claim must be filed within six months.
 The government entity must respond to your claim within 45 days.
 A lawsuit must be filed by the injured party within six months if the claim is denied.
-Contact our tree accident lawyer in Berkeley if you have questions about these important timelines.
+Contact our tree accident lawyer in Berkeley if you have questions about these critical timelines.

 Attorney Ed Smith walks you through what you should look for when seeking legal advice in the following video:Berkeley Tree Accident Lawyers